xinqilin/xinqilin/README.md

 - 🖥️ Senior Backend Engineer with **7+ years** of experience in Java / Kotlin, based in Taipei City, Taiwan.
 - ⚙️ Skilled in Java, Kotlin, JavaScript/TypeScript, Spring Boot and Python; also interested in Golang.
 - 📱 About 8 months of Android development experience.
-- 🎨 2+ years of frontend exposure with React and Vue.
+- 🎨 3+ years of frontend exposure with React and Vue.
 - 🌱 Currently deepening my **SRE & Cloud Reliability** skills — see below.
 - 👋 Pleased to meet you!

 ## 🚀 Highlights

 - Engineered and maintained enterprise-scale Billing & Payment systems, serving as first line of support for production issues.
-- Led the on-premises → AWS infrastructure migration, significantly reducing maintenance incidents.
 - Built automated end-to-end test pipelines, cutting a 30+ minute manual QA process down to minutes.
 - Delivered internal tech talks to 200+ engineers and mentored new hires through code reviews.